 Suggestions for parents from the Monroe County Sheriff's Office

-What parents can do about safety and security in the PCSD
+What parents can do about safety and security in Pittsford Schools

-Keep lines of communication open with your child even when it is touch.
+- Keep lines of communication open with your child even when it is tough.
 Encourage your child to always let you know where he/she will be and with whom he/she will be with.
 Get to know your child’s friends.